There's a Hole in My Bucket

-"There's a Hole in My Bucket" (or "...in the Bucket") is a "humorous", classic children's folk song based on a protracted dialogue between two characters, Henry (Note: The name of the male questioner varies depending on the source.
-School music books from the 1960s and modern published works often use the name Johnny.
-Georgie is also commonly used.) and Liza, about a leaky bucket.
-Various versions exist but they differ only slightly, all describing a "deadlock" situation essentially as follows: Henry's bucket leaks, so Liza tells him to repair it.
+"There's a Hole in My Bucket" (or "...in the Bucket") is a children's folk song based on a protracted humorous dialogue between two characters about a leaky bucket.
+The song is believed to have originated in Germany by the 1700s, and was well-known in England and the United States by the 1930s.

+The characters are typically a man (often named Henry or Georgie (Note: The name of the male questioner varies depending on the source.
+School music books from the 1960s and modern published works often use the name Johnny.)) and a woman named Liza.
+Various versions exist but they differ only slightly, all describing a complicated situation essentially as follows: Henry's bucket leaks, so Liza tells him to repair it.
 To fix the leaky bucket, he needs straw.
 To cut the straw, he needs a knife.
 To use the knife, he needs to sharpen it.
 If the sharpening stone must be damp, he needs water.
-But to fetch water, he needs the bucket... which has a hole in it.
+But to fetch water, he needs the bucket which has a hole in it.

-To commemorate the song, the National Day Calendar organization in Mandan, North Dakota, claims that May 30 every year is "Hole in My Bucket Day".
+To commemorate the song, the National Day Calendar organization in Mandan, North Dakota, United States denotes May 30 every year is "Hole in My Bucket Day".